Deaeath/ColossusBot/README.md

 - **👢**: Kick the user from the server.
 - **🔨**: Ban the user.

 Each listener is designed to help staff manage and moderate their servers by making it easier to interact with alerts and take action swiftly.

----

-### **In Summary**

-The `listeners/` directory contains several event-driven cogs designed to enhance server management in ColossusBot.
 These listeners monitor different aspects of server activity, such as message content, NSFW material, repeated messages, and overall channel activity.
 By using reactions, staff can take immediate actions based on the alerts generated by the bot.

-The `active_alert_checker.py` listener is unique in that it doesn’t require reactions or direct staff interaction but instead focuses on tracking and logging channel activity to a designated log channel.

 ## **Command Reference**

 This section provides a detailed list of available commands for ColossusBot, including usage examples and descriptions.
 As commands are polished or newly developed, they will be added here.

----

 ### **1. `!active`**